 It can be; while 40% of surgeons experience burnout, a survey conducted by the American Society of Plastic Surgeons (ASPS) found that more than 25% of plastic surgeons display signs of burnout.
 While the percentage is lower, it’s important to be mindful of your mental and physical health.

-Though the path to becoming a plastic surgeon is long, it can be a worthwhile endeavor.
-As one of the highest-earning and most diverse medical specialties, practicing plastic surgery provides a world of opportunities for your professional and personal life.
+Though the path to becoming a plastic surgeon is long, it can be a worthwhile endeavour.
+As one of the highest-earning and most diverse medical specialties, practicing plastic surgery provides opportunities for your professional and personal life.

 If you think this is the right path for you, don’t give up and keep your eyes on the prize.
 Best of luck!